Jake Zyrus: Personal life

 Zyrus' exploration of his gender identity was a subject of public interest.
 In March 2012, Zyrus faced harsh criticism from the Internet and the media after changing his hairstyle and fashion into a self-described "edgy and rock" look, responding: "I know some people think that this is very rebellious but it's not.
 It's just me evolving."
 On 16 April 2013, questions were raised after pictures surfaced online of Zyrus in masculine dress.
 In an interview, mother Raquel Pempengco said that she would respect her child's decision about his own identity.
 On 28 May, The Philippine Star newspaper ran a story about Zyrus' 21st birthday party which was described as a "coming out of sorts".
 On 2 June 2013, Zyrus said that he identified as lesbian at that time during an interview with Boy Abunda at The Buzz in the Philippines, mentioning past relationships with other women in the industry.
 Nine months later, in March 2014, Zyrus debuted a new "boyish" look with much shorter hair cut and more tattoos.
 In a 2014 interview with Oprah Winfrey, Zyrus mentioned being attracted to girls since childhood and said "basically, my soul is male", but denied plans to pursue gender transition at that time.

 In April 2017, Zyrus broke up with Alyssa Quijano, after four years of living together.
-In June 2017, Zyrus announced the adopting of his current name and stopped the use of Charice, a name he previously went by, on Twitter and Instagram.
-Subsequently, Zyrus disclosed that he had undergone removal of both breasts in March, and had begun testosterone shots in April.
+In June 2017, on social media, Zyrus announced the adoption of his current name and the discontinuance of his former stage name, Charice.
+Subsequently, Zyrus disclosed that he had undergone removal of his breasts in March and had begun testosterone shots in April.
 In an interview with Papermag, he said "I am always thankful for the life of Charice that I experienced and the music that I shared, but that obviously belongs to her, it's not for me.
 I'm letting her go and be free."
+Zyrus published a memoir, I Am Jake, in 2018 and was featured in GQ in 2022.

+Zyrus is currently in a relationship with singer Cheesa since June 2024.